yonghyeonjo46/BAC-GCN/README.md

     └── ImageList
 ```

-### Prepare Source

-Please download the datasets from the original sources.
-Then, please place them as below.
-https://

 ### Source Training

-Training configuration is based on [Hydra](https://hydra.cc).
+The pseudo-label generation process is based on [LAVIS](https://github.com/salesforce/LAVIS).
 Please see there for the format and instructions on how to use it.

+* The pre-tained weights of **CLIP** will be automatically downloaded by running.
+* The pseudo-labels produced by [**LAVIS**](https://github.com/salesforce/LAVIS) have been stored at `gpt_file/`.
+* Please download the images detected during the ReSO process from [here].

 ```bash
 python src/train.py trainer=gpu experiment=office31_src